 designboom: As an image maker, what are some of the first images that made a big impact on you?

 George Lois (GL): Movies definitely made a big impression on me growing up.
 I still remember clearly watching scenes from Fellini’s ‘La Dolce Vita,’ particularly one where a helicopter is lifting a sculpture of Christ over the city of Rome.

-george lois: movies definitely made a big impression on me growing up.
-I still remember clearly watching scenes from fellini’s ‘la dolce vita’, particularly one where a helicopter is lifting a sculpture of christ over the city of rome. hitchcock’s films have also stayed with me — I love the scene in north by northwest where carey grant and evan marie saint are walking on mount rushmore and you have this tremendous contrast in scale between the actors and the giant features of the presidents’ faces. it’s not that I saw those images and understood them on a technical level or analyzed them, but those kind of dramatic images seep into your DNA and your way of thinking when it comes to making your own images.
+Hitchcock’s films have also stayed with me — I love the scene in North by Northwest where Cary Grant and Eva Marie Saint are walking on Mount Rushmore and you have this tremendous contrast in scale between the actors and the giant features of the presidents’ faces.
+It’s not that I saw those images and understood them on a technical level or analyzed them, but those kind of dramatic images seep into your DNA and your way of thinking when it comes to making your own images.

 DB: your solutions are often bold, concise and iconic…

 GL: All my concepts are very simple.
 Under-designed in the sense that I put the idea down and don’t design around it — there’s no decoration, no added colors.
 It’s as simple as Andy Warhol drowning in a giant can of soup.
 PERIOD.